How To: Remove Stickers from Glass

 Trying to get stubborn stickers, labels, and price tags off of glass is an age-old battle.
 Get unstuck with one of these simple solutions.

-Whether it’s a new mirror that you brought home or a wine bottle that you’re using for a DIY, lifting a price tag or label from glass is always tougher than it seems.
+Whether it’s a new mirror that you brought home or a wine bottle that you’re using for a DIY project, lifting the price tag or label from glass always end up being tougher than you’d expect.
 Thanks to their adhesive properties, stickers are often a pain to peel off any kind of glass using just your fingers, but a few tried-and-true methods can get you out of a sticky situation in a hurry—and without a trace left behind.
 Enlist a number of household items, and try any of the three easy solutions outlined below for how to remove stickers from glass.

 GIVE IT A SOAK